PrarthanaPatil97/PrarthanaBooksStore/PrarthanaBooksStore/README.md

 1.20- delete it and add to the javascript file from assignemtn2 into wwwroot/js folder 1.30- In index.cshtml add the @section to the category.js script and run the application 1.40-opppppssss....Error......Microsoft.Data.SqlClient.SqlException: 'Invalid object name 'Categories'.'

+5.00- Try to slove but not solver the error so move to the next part without pushing github....create a new catergory using the upsert action
+		in categorycontroller.cs....Add new view name...Upsert.cshtml.....add and copy the code from blackboard.......Create a partial view in views/shared/ folder for EDIT/BACK.....Add asp-action in partial view named CreateAndBackToListButton.cshtml 5.25- Create another partial view _EditAndBackToListButton and modify the code and code addition of the @model razor statement...add @model to upsert.cshtml
+	Add the asp-action to the Index.cshtml page and run the application.